ajdecon/hpc-chef/README.md

 This Repo
 =========

-This repository is where I develop new cookbooks for my public projects.
-Many of these cookbooks may eventually be spun out into their own repos; for example, the SLURM cookbook I've been working on is probably worth publishing on its own.
-But this is a good place to see some of what I'm working on, and where my brain is at any given time.
+This repository is where I develop public cookbooks related to high-performance computing (HPC) and scientific computing.

 The standard Chef Repo README follows for reference.